 Conflict and security, alliances and rivalry, war and peace: analyze power dynamics in world affairs, develop innovative strategies for responding to international problems, and deepen your understanding of our global society.

-For your senior thesis, you’ll select a subject you are passionate about and conduct original research under faculty guidance.
 When you graduate, you’ll be equipped with the confidence and critical analysis skills to inspire action in your chosen career.
-View our program details for in-depth information on the major.
+View our program details for in-depth information on the minor.

 Courses You Could Take

 Latin American Social Movements